dustinpfister/blog_posts/_posts/threejs-canvas-texture.md

 ## threejs, canvas textures, and what to know first

 In this post I will be going over a lot of source code examples that have to do with using the javaScript library known as threejs, along with various client side javaScript features.
 This is then not any [kind of getting started type post with threejs](/2018/04/04/threejs-getting-started/), or with [javaScript in general](/2018/11/27/js-getting-started/) for that matter.
-So I assume that you have at least some background when it comes to threejs, and also working in a client side javaScript environment in general.
-However in this section I will be going over a few things that you should be up to speed with at this point before continuing to read the rest of this post.
+So I assume that you have at least some background with the basics of threejs, and client side javaScript development in general.

+Regardless of what your level of experience is with threejs and javaScript, in this section I will be going over a few things that you should be up to speed with at this point before continuing to read the rest of this post.

-### Yes the source code examples here can be found on Github
+### The source code examples here can be found on Github

-The [source code examples in this post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-canvas-texture) can be found in my test threejs repo, along with all the other examples of all the other posts I have wrote on threejs thus far.
+The [source code examples in this post](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-canvas-texture) can be found in my test threejs repo, along with all the other examples of all the [other posts I have wrote on threejs thus far](/categories/three-js/).
 This is a repository that I keep working on a little fairly often when it comes to writing new content on threejs, as well as editing older content such as this post which I have edited many times thus far.
 If there is something that does not sit right with you about the source code examples here, there is making a comment in this post, but if you want to make a pull request my test threejs repo is where to go about doing that.

 ### Version numbers matter with threejs